songqun/speedup-aarch64-cpu/README.md

 ## TODO

-Add more Operators and support End-to-End benchmark.
+* Add more Operators and support End-to-End benchmarks.
+* Add float16, int8.
+* Design own model serialization format and add model transform tools.
+* Support multi-threading.
+* Support other hardware like Vulkan, X86, CUDA...

 ## How to compile